 Although mild steel is low-carbon steel, it actually can be heat-treated to for increasing hardness.
 Since carbon is the most important determinant for increasing the hardenability of the steel, mild steel will not be possible to achieve the level of hardness that a good-quality knife requires.

 Mild steel can be austenitized and harden if it were possible to cool it fast enough.
-That low content of carbon and moderate amount manganese can achieve a maximum hardness of somewhere around 40-50 Rc.
+That low content of carbon and moderate amount of manganese can achieve a maximum hardness of somewhere around 40-50 Rc.

 However, some people tried using a liquid called Super Quench.
 It is a mix of water, salt, dishwashing liquid, and surfactant.
 The exact recipe is down below.